publiccodenet/standard-compliant/index.md

 ## Public commitment

-The following codebases have made a public commitment:
+The following codebases have made a public commitment to meet the Standard for Public Code:

 * [Standard for Public Code](https://github.com/publiccodenet/standard#help-improve-this-standard)
 * [Algoritmeregister standard](https://github.com/Algoritmeregister/standard#standard-for-public-code-compliance)